 If you’re like me and have a wardrobe largely made up of neutrals, a plaid coat is such a great topper.
 I particularly love it in a more timeless silhouette that hits below the knee like the Abercrombie “Dad Coat” I am wearing above in a size Medium.

-I typically find a lot of great plaid coats at Zara each season, too.
+I typically find a lot of great plaid coats at Zara each season, too and I like this one Mango has this season.

 The Reversible Coat

 We love a two for one piece don’t we?
-This reversible coat is half suede, half shearling and comes in five colors.
+This reversible coat is half suede, half shearling and comes in a variety of colors.
+I’m wearing a M.

 The White Coat